ericatkimono/api-simple-driver/README.md

 # api-simple-driver

-A start project for creating a Kimono Integration using Client Kit.
+A starter project for creating a Kimono Integration using Client Kit.

 Client Kit is a framework for implementing a Java-based driver for your Kimono Integration.
 It's not required to implement a Kimono Integration but is highly recommended